GabrielSlima/blog/articles/clean-code-clean-systems.md

         to identify the "Microservice".
     </p>
     <p>
-        I obviously don't recommend this approach.
-This is neither scalable nor a clean approach...
+        I actually don't recommend this approach.
+This is scalable approach in a certain degree because the identification of the microservices was dynamic, all that is needed is to describe the custom configuration into the database, otherwise the default configuration would be applied.
+        But this is not a very clean approach...
     </p>
     <h4>Mixing Up Concerns</h4>
     <p>